EventHopper/Feedback/README.md

 ### Code Usage

-The following usage guidelines must be adhered to (especially Step 2):
+The following usage guidelines must be adhered to (especially Step 2).
+This assumes all prerequsistes have already been met:

 >1.
 Start a new Google Script Engine Project from the context of one of Google's docs products.<br><br>
 >2. **VERY IMPORTANT: It is important that this step is carried out in every new EventHopper Google Script Engine Project.**<br>